Subduction zone initiation

-“Boninites” are primitive andesitic magma with a chemical composition >54 wt% SiO2, <0.5 wt% TiO2 and >8 wt% MgO (Mg# >0.6).
-High MgO contents and presence of clinopyroxene suggest high temperatures and water contents in the mantle wedge with a highly depleted harzburgite residue.
-Boninites can be subdivided into Low-Ca and high Ca suites (see Crawford et al., 1989, for full definition).
-Boninites are the first magmas in which the influence of the slab is geochemically observed.
+Boninites are primitive andesitic extrusive rocks with a chemical composition of >54 wt% SiO₂, <0.5 wt% TiO₂ and >8 wt% MgO (Mg# >0.6) (Crawford et al. 1989).
+High MgO contents and the presence of clinopyroxene suggest high temperatures and water contents in the mantle wedge with a highly depleted harzburgite residue.
+Boninites can be subdivided into low-Si and high-Si suites (Pearce and Reagan 2019).
+Whereas low-Si Boninites are not only associated to SZI, the high-Si ones appear to be uniquely associated with SZI.
+If associated to SZI, Boninites are the first melt products in which the influence of the slab is geochemically observed.

 Crawford, A. J., Falloon, T. J., & Green, D. H. (1989).
 Classification, petrogenesis and tectonic setting of boninites.